 Note: This post may contain affiliate links which means if you click on a link and purchase an item, we will receive an affiliate commission at no extra cost to you.

-This is chapter 10 of a 15 part series about digital nomading and location independence.
+This is chapter 11 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 There isn’t an exact science to picking locations but here are some of the most useful tools and techniques:

 - Nomad List

 - Shows you the cost of living, WiFi speeds, and other details for most cities in the world

 - There is endless content on the web from other nomads

 - Google Flights